zicht/z/UPGRADING-2.0.md

 ## Plugins ##
 * The `core` plugin no longer exists.
 It used to contain the `deploy` and `simulate` tasks, which are now moved to a separate `deploy` plugin

+## Upgrade script ##
+There is a very simple (and therefore error prone) substition script available (`bin/1to2.sh`) which replaces some common 1.0 features with their 2.0 equivalent.
+The following things are (currently) automated in this script:

+* Replacing 'set:' directives with 'args:'
+* Replacing 'env:' global setting with 'envs:'
+* Replacing 'env:' parameters with 'target_env:'
+* Replacing 'env.\*' expressions with 'envs[target_env].\*'
+* Replacing 'env' expressions with 'target_env'
+* Removing reference to core plugin
+* Replacing 'verbose' with 'VERBOSE'
+* Replacing ?(...) with @(if ...)